There’s a reason more athletes are opting to train in a weighted vest.

 Bulgarian Split Squat in a Weighted Vest

-The trick to a good Bulgarian Split Squat is to keep your front foot firmly planted, without rolling your foot to one side or the other.
+The trick to an excellent Bulgarian Split Squat is to keep your front foot firmly planted without rolling your foot to one side or the other.

 Position your back foot up on a chair or bench.

 If your knees are in good shape, it’s okay for your knee to come over your toes as you squat.
-However, if your knees are tender, then it’s better to position yourself so that your knee is directly over your heel.
+However, if your knees are tender, it’s better to position yourself, so your knee is directly over your heel.

 Wide-Stance Push-Ups with a Fitness Vest